AmeyGohil/Live-Chat/README.md

 For styling, majorly Materialize.css will be used.

-Planning to implement anime js.
+USed anime js for some text animations.

 SSE will be used for implementing live chat feature.